-In 1950-2, my grandmother, a dressmaker, made these invisible wool mending sampler.
+In 1950-2 my grandmother, a dressmaker, made three invisible wool mending samplers.

-The first sampler is a thin, plaid wool fabric with three different mends.
+The first sampler is thin plaid wool fabric with three different mends.

-The first mend is set between the stripes, so the seams are hardly noticeable.
+The first patch is sewn between the stripes, so the seams are hardly noticeable.

-The third mend is the whole placket of the sampler.
+The third patch is the placket of the sampler.

 Because the wool fabric frays, all the raw edges are finished with tiny buttonhole stitches by hand.

 To make the placket, a new piece of fabric is added.
-On the right side, it is joined by a seam; on the wrong side, the fabric pieces are again joined by tiny hand-sewn buttonhole stitches.
+On the right side, it’s joined with a seam; on the wrong side, the fabric pieces are joined with hand-sewn buttonhole stitches.

-Sampler 2 is again a thin, but solid colored wool fabric with a triangle and a square mend.
+Sampler 2 is also a thin, but solid colored wool fabric with a triangle and a square patch.

 The raw edges are also finished with hand-worked buttonhole stitches.

-The third sampler is a thick boiled wool fabric with two mends.
+The third sampler is thick boiled wool fabric with two patches.

 Because the fabric doesn’t fray, the edges are left unfinished.